onishiweb/Front-end-Rules/README.md

 ## Rule 11: * { box-sizing: border-box; }
 Border box is not default and required far more for resposive layouts than content-box.
 To save time worrying about when it's included, border-box everything.
 Use the compass mixin for backward compatibility upto and including IE8.
 Won't affect speed or anything - using * uses just as much memory as any other css.

+## Rule 12: Use $variables for sizing
+Keep a $spacing variable - it keeps your site's paddings, margins and gutterings consistent.
+You can make more variables all relative to your main spacing variable too e.g $spacing-half: $spacing / 2 With fonts, this is also a good idea. $fnt-lrg; $fnt-med; $fnt-small; It's easy on big front-end's to end up with random font sizes.
+Subtle consistency goes a long way.